MattBaseheart/samples/README.md

+EQ (Spring 2021)

+This is an example of Python programming implementing audio processing using multithreading and a SoX library wrapper.
+A 5-layer cascaded filter was designed and then implemented in this program.
+EQ.py is the main code, all other files in this directory are for testing or providing audio files.
+Visualizations of processed audio of various types can be found in the Evaluation Images folder.

 AUDIO_EFFECTS (Spring 2021)

 This is an example of Python programming implementing audio filtering using the SciPy Library.
 ApplyFX.py is the main code, all other files in this directory are audio testing files.

-EQ (Spring 2021)

-This is an example of Python programming implementing audio processing using multithreading and a SoX library wrapper.
-EQ.py is the main code, all other files in this directory are for testing or providing audio files.

 LAB 10 (Fall 2019)